mo2222ath/NoteBook_App/README.md

-# NoteBook_Application
-Notebook made it by Flutter as a task during studding
+# Notebook made it by Flutter as a task during studding
 =======

 ## Screen shots: